IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingVDC.md

 In this click-thru demonstration, explore the management activities for a virtual data center (VDC) instance on IBM Cloud.
+Note, there are limited administrative tasks via the IBM Cloud portal for VDCs.
 Keep in mind all the steps shown here can be used in the IBM Technology Zone (ITZ) environment you provisioned up to the point of clicking **Create** or **Delete**.
 Attempts to create new resources in the ITZ environment result in an error similar to the one shown.

 ![](_attachments/CreateFailure.png)